-Apostille work is priced per document because each document can require its own review and certification chain.
+Apostille work is priced by document and speed because each document can require a different certification chain.

 Payment is collected at booking to confirm the time slot, reserve staff time, and ensure the case can be prepared properly before the appointment begins.